ansible/awx/docs/docsite/rst/userguide/credential_plugins.rst

 For more detail about the TLS certificate auth method and its fields, refer to the `Vault documentation for TLS certificates auth method <https://developer.hashicorp.com/vault/docs/auth/cert>`_.

-Below shows an example of a configured HashiCorp Vault Secret Lookup LDAP credential.
+Below shows an example of a configured HashiCorp Vault Secret Lookup  credential for LDAP.

 .. image:: ../common/images/credentials-create-hashicorp-kv-credential.png
    :alt: Example new HashiCorp Vault Secret lookup dialog

-To test the lookup, create another credential that uses the created lookup.
-In the example below shows the metadata for a machine credential:
+To test the lookup, create another credential that uses the HashiCorp Vault lookup.
+The example below shows the metadata for a machine credential configured to look up HashiCorp Vault secret credentials:

 .. image:: ../common/images/credentials-machine-test-hashicorp-metadata.png
    :alt: Example machine credential lookup metadata for HashiCorp Vault.